LSU Tigers men's basketball: LSU Basketball Practice Facility

-The LSU Basketball Practice Facility is the practice facility for the LSU Tigers basketball and LSU Lady Tigers basketball teams.
+The LSU Basketball Practice Facility is used by the LSU Tigers basketball and LSU Lady Tigers basketball teams.
 The facility is connected to the Pete Maravich Assembly Center through the Northwest portal.
 The facility features separate, full-size duplicate gyms for the women's and men's basketball teams.
 They include a regulation NCAA court in length with two regulation high school courts in the opposition direction.
 The courts are exact replicas of the Maravich Center game court and have two portable goals and four retractable goals.
 The gymnasiums are equipped with a scoreboard, video filming balcony and scorer's table with video and data connection.
 The facility also houses team locker rooms, a team lounge, training rooms, a coach's locker room and coach's offices.

 The building also includes a two-story lobby and staircase that ascends to the second level where a club room is used for pre-game and post-game events and is connected to the Pete Maravich Assembly Center concourse.
 The lobby includes team displays and graphics, trophy cases and memorabilia of LSU basketball.
 A 900-pound bronze statue of LSU legend Shaquille O'Neal is located in front of the facility.